Mayor Probst Talks Political Life

 She would also like to address some educational problems.
 Pennsylvania is in the top 10 in education within the country, but we are number 48 for federal funding.

 “Texas gets more money than we do,” she said, “and Texas is number 48th or 47th in education.
 They also don’t have school taxes.”

-She brings it back to Pennsylvania, addressing what needs to be done to improve: “We have a moral obligation to have good schools for our communities.”
+She brought it back to Pennsylvania, addressing what needs to be done to improve.
+“We have a moral obligation to have good schools for our communities,” she said.